 Copaxone is a synthetic combination of four amino acids, resembling the myelin protein surrounding nerve fibres.
-It is thought to reduce the immune response that attacks myelin.
+It is thought to act as a chemical decoy which diverts an immune attack away from your myelin.

 Copaxone has been studied extensively since the early 1990s.
 The following study first demonstrated the effectiveness of Copaxone:

 - Copolymer 1 Multiple Sclerosis Study Group - 1995 - Copaxone compared to placebo

 In this clinical trial, 251 people with relapsing remitting MS took either Copaxone or placebo for two years.
 The main measure of the study was the number of relapses per year - Copaxone reduced this by 29% compared to placebo.
 Over the two year study, more people taking Copaxone had improved or unchanged disability (measured as a 1 point change in EDSS) and more people taking placebo had worsened disability.

 More recently, the three times a week dosing pattern has been evaluated: